woossi0/suite/docs/usermanual/source/sysadmin/cloudwatch/index.rst

 .. todo:: ADD FIGURE

-If OpenGeo Suite has already been installed and you wish to install CloudWatch support at a later time, simply run the installer once more and uncheck all other items except for :guilabel:`CloudWatch`.
-This will add CloudWatch support to the existing OpenGeo Suite installation.
+If Boundless Suite has already been installed and you wish to install CloudWatch support at a later time, simply run the installer once more and uncheck all other items except for :guilabel:`CloudWatch`.
+This will add CloudWatch support to the existing Boundless Suite installation.

 OS X
 ~~~~

-The CloudWatch extension can be added to OpenGeo Suite by copying the contents of the :file:`cloudwatch` extension folder (not the folder itself) to the GeoServer library folder.
+The CloudWatch extension can be added to Boundless Suite by copying the contents of the :file:`cloudwatch` extension folder (not the folder itself) to the GeoServer library folder.
 The GeoServer library folder can be found by selecting :guilabel:`Open Webapps Directory` from the GeoServer menu and then navigating to :file:`geoserver/WEB-INF/lib`.

    .. figure:: ../../intro/installation/mac/img/ext_webappsmenu.png